solarwinds/rkubelog/README.md

 If you run into issues, please read the _Troubleshooting_ section at the end of this document.

-## How it works

-rkubelog deploys a customized `kail` in an alpine container, using it to query the k8s API for pods (and keeping the pod list in sync) and their logs.
-Kail is a command line k8s logging client that lives at the opposite end of the specificity spectrum from `kubectl logs ...`.
-You can run kail yourself by cloning this repo and running `go run main.go`.
-This will give you all logs from all pods in all namespaces.
-To learn more about filters, read the [kail usage guide](https://github.com/boz/kail/tree/eb6734178238dc794641e82779855fabc2071e23#usage).

 ### Papertrail

 In order to ship logs to Papertrail, you will need a Papertrail account.
 If you don't have one already, you can sign up for one [here](https://www.papertrail.com/).
 After you are logged in, you will need to create a `Log Destination` from under the `Settings` menu.
 When a log destination is created, you will be given a host:port combo.